rhel-labs/instruqt/satellite-basics-testing/08-tracer/assignment.md

 ![install tracer](../assets/installtracer.png) -->

-Tracer is now installed.
+Tracer is now enabled.
 We'll see how it will help us in the next challenge, where we apply errata updates.